-Retinal detachment describes an emergency situation when a critical layer of tissue (the retina) at the back of the eye pulls away from the layer of blood vessels that provides it with oxygen and nutrients.
+Retinal detachment describes an emergency situation in which a critical layer of tissue (the retina) at the back of the eye pulls away from the layer of blood vessels that provides it with oxygen and nourishment.

-Retinal detachment leaves the retinal cells deprived of oxygen.
-The longer retinal detachment goes untreated, the greater the risk of permanent vision loss in the affected eye.
+Retinal detachment leaves the retinal cells lacking oxygen.
+The longer retinal detachment goes untreated, the greater your risk of permanent vision loss in the affected eye.

-Retinal detachment describes an emergency situation when a critical layer of tissue (the retina) at the back of the eye pulls away from the layer of blood vessels that provides it oxygen and ...
+Retinal detachment describes an emergency situation in which a critical layer of tissue (the retina) at the back of the eye pulls away from the layer of blood vessels that provides it with oxygen and ...

-Retinal detachment is painless, but retinal detachment symptoms almost always appear before it occurs.
+Retinal detachment itself is painless, but retinal detachment warning signs and symptoms almost always appear before it occurs or has advanced.
 Retinal detachment symptoms may include:

 When to see a doctor